dda2625/home/src/content/announcements/appointment-director-of-vatsim-scandinavia.md

 ---
     title: "Director of VATSIM Scandinavia"
     author: Christian Kovanen
-    description: The votes have now been counted and verified by the Web Services Director and I. In total, 136 votes were cast with 20 blanks and 116 in favour of Daniel Dahl Andersen (1384322)
+    description: The votes have now been counted and verified by the Web Services Director and I. In total, 136 votes were cast with 20 blanks and 116 in favour of Daniel Dahl Andersen (1384322) is going to be the king of the hill now.
+Long live Denmark.
     role: Director
     date: 2024-04-01
 ---